Oleksandr Kunytskyi: Attitude towards the war with Russia and political activity in 2014-2018

-Scandals after the election to parliament
+Post-election scandals

 During the 2019 elections, Kunytskyi was actively promoting Oleksandr Dubinsky.
-They still have ties, and journalists of the Radio Liberty claim him an active representative of the group of Ihor Kolomoiskyi oligarch.
+They still have ties, and journalists of the Radio Liberty claim him an active representative of the group of Ihor Kolomoyskyi oligarch.

-After Kunytskyi got to the parliament, he actively lobbied for the interests of Russian business in Ukraine in the supply of gas-balloon equipment for cars.
+After Kunytskyi entered the Verkhovna Rada, he actively lobbied for the interests of Russian business in Ukraine in the supply of gas-balloon equipment for cars.
 It was stated in the investigation of Slidstvo.info journalists.
 In particular, already as a People's Deputy, Kunytsky developed business relations with the Ashrafyan and Kostanyan families.
 Kunytskyi was also caught using the deputy's powers to lobby for his own business of charging stations for electric cars.
 In particular, the Schemes program by Radio Liberty proved Kunytskyi has business ties with businessman Dmytro Nikonov in the Autoenterprise company.
-At the same time, Nikonov became the assistant to the MP Kunytskyi.
-Also, the journalist crew of the Schemes program showed Kunytsky's use of an electric car Nissan Leaf, which he rents from the Autoenterprise company, which he is a co-owner of.
+At the same time, Nikonov became the assistant to Kunytskyi.
+Also, the journalist crew of the Schemes program showed Kunytskyi's use of an electric car Nissan Leaf, which he rents from the Autoenterprise company, which he is a co-owner of.